 After 130 weeks of weekly payments, payments can be terminated if the worker has a “current work capacity” or is not likely to indefinitely have “no current work capacity”.
 Until a formal Notice is served terminating those payments, the worker continues to receive weekly payments.

-If the issue is decided in favour of the worker, weekly payments continue to be paid at the following rate:
+If the issue is decided in the worker’s favour, weekly payments continue to be paid at these rates:

 80 per cent of PIAWE or twice AWE, whichever is the lesser.